-Prerequisites: CS 3101 and CS 3410.
-A survey of operating systems structures and services including batch systems, multiprogramming, time-sharing, process scheduling and synchronization, deadlocks, memory management, file-system interfaces and implementations, and secondary storage management.
+Prerequisites: CS 3101 and CS 3410, each with a grade of "C" or better.
+A survey of operating systems structures and services including batch systems, multiprogramming, timesharing, process scheduling and synchronization, deadlocks, memory management, file-system interfaces and implementations, and secondary storage management.